famousj/the-little-hooner/hooner.md

 > `+is-lat l` is `%.y`.
 If it finds a list, as it did in the example
 > `['bacon' ['and' 'eggs' ~] ~]`, the value of `+is-lat l` is `%.n`."

-JL: A brief digression where we talk about declaring gates in Hoon

-KM: Introduce the word "gate" at some point before now.

 **Q:** What does the first line of `+is-lat` again?

 **A:** `|=  l=(list)`